-If you’re a low budget startup with smaller goals in your first year or two, a working board could be a great option for you.
-This way, you would not have a payroll but you could get the ball rolling through the work of your dedicated board members and other volunteers who want to support the cause.
+Which board is right for you?
+If you’re a low budget nonprofit startup with smaller goals in your first year or two, a working board could be a great option for you.
+This way, you would not have a payroll, but you could get the ball rolling through the work of your dedicated board members and other volunteers who want to support the cause.

 Qualities to Look for in a Board Member

 You will need to gather a board of directors by the time you register your organization.
 You will receive a lot of help from board members who can use their diverse skills and talents to make the organization the best it can be.

 Finding board members that are the right fit can be a daunting task.
 Here are some tips on what to and what not to look for in potential board members:

 Look for potential board members that: